-Notes from Workshop #31: "Making Public Art for Civic Engagement"
+Notes from Workshop #31: "Making Public Art for Civil Engagement"

 FROM THE WORKSHOP ANNOUNCEMENT:

 What are the necessary conditions by which art in public places can contribute to – or even generate -- civil engagement?

 What kinds of interventions will ease communication among people, whether on the same or on different pages?